louisaxel-ambroise/epcis/README.md

 FasTnT EPCIS is a lightweight GS1 EPCIS 1.2 and 2.0 repository written in C# using .NET 7 and backed using EntityFramework Core.

-The repository fully supports the following database:
+The repository fully supports the following databases:
  - SqlServer *(provider: SqlServer)*
  - PostGreSQL *(provider: Postgres)*
  - Sqlite *(provider: Sqlite)*